dileshm/Python-Projects/OceanDataScience/README.md

 <h1>Oceanic Temperature Trends & Predictions</h1>

 <h2>Description</h2>
-This project uses Selenium to access a website where global sea surface temperature data is scraped over the years.
+This project uses Selenium to scrape aglobal sea surface temperature data from over the years.
 The data is then visualized in Python, and finally, a prediction graph is created using machine learning models.
 <br />

 <h2>Languages and Utilities Used</h2>